Skip to main content

 Game confiscation — Any illegally harvested game will be confiscated.
 You lose both the animal and any meat or trophies.

 Restitution payments — Many states require violators to pay restitution for the value of illegally taken animals.
-These values are set by statute and can be substantial: a white-tailed deer might be valued at $1,500 to $3,500, an elk at $5,000 to $15,000, and a moose or bighorn sheep at $10,000 to $30,000.
+These values are set by statute and vary by state.
+Examples of verified restitution amounts:

 Common Enforcement Scenarios